denniswon/phala-cloud-nextjs/README.md

 ./tappd-simulator -l unix:/tmp/tappd.sock
 ```

-Once the simulator is running, you need to open another terminal to start your Bun development server:
+Once the simulator is running, you need to open another terminal to start your Next.js development server:

 ```shell
 yarn dev
 ```

-By default, the Bun development server will listen on port 3000.
+By default, the Next.js development server will listen on port 3000.
 Open http://127.0.0.1:3000/ in your browser and check.

 This repo also includes code snippets for the following common use cases: